-On 2 storey dwellings with garages that exceed 40% of the lot frontage, balconies or windows above the garage are required.
+On two-storey dwellings with garages that exceed 40% of the lot frontage, balconies or windows above the garage are required.

-For lots with frontages less than 8.5m that are not rear-loaded, refer to the Small Lot Housing Code incorporated into the Melton Planning Scheme.
+For lots with frontages less than 8.5m that are not rear-loaded, refer to the requirements of the Small Lot Housing Code incorporated into the Melton Planning Scheme.

-Refer to the Section 03 Streetscape and Siting section for garage setback requirements.
+Refer to Section 03 Streetscape and Siting section for garage setback requirements.